hasura/learn-graphql/tutorials/backend/hasura-v3-supergraph/tutorial-site/content/what-next.md

 Congratulations!
 You have successfully completed the course.

 We took you from start to finish on how to build your data supergraph with Hasura.
-In less than thirty minutes, you created a secure, scalable, and production-ready GraphQL API that can be deployed to users around the world — instantly.
+In less than ninety minutes, you created a secure, scalable, and production-ready GraphQL API that can be deployed to users around the world — instantly.

 In case you are wondering what to do next, you have the following options: